 With proper support and a combination of therapy and medication, you will eventually recover.
 If you are determined enough to get your life back then you can do it, regardless of how long it takes.
 That being said, you can see this article about how long recovery from addiction takes, for more information.

 There are many different types of rehab and recovery from addiction takes many forms.
 With this in mind, there are three main methods by which you will get help for addiction in the UK.
 They are as follows…

-Residential rehab combines all the traditional aspects of recovering from an addiction into one 28 day stint at a full time, live-in facility.
+Residential rehab combines all the traditional aspects of recovering from addiction into one 28-day stint at a full-time, live-in facility.
 You will receive a combination of group therapies, talking therapies, art therapies and numerous other options for treatment in a residential facility.
 Residential rehab does not need to be private and can be an NHS facility.
 You should not check out before your assigned period is over.

 This type of rehab is best used by those that give in to their familiar habits easily.
 Removing yourself from your regular life entirely is a good option if your addiction is heavily influenced by your friend group or living/working environment.

 To respond to the new health and safety conditions being implemented around the UK, many facilities have started to offer online therapies such as group sessions and one-to-one counselling for addiction.
 This is a fairly new service that has yet to reach its full potential.
 Given the growth of digital products and their use on a global level, it’s likely that we will see much more online therapy use in the future.